Stablecoin Global Payouts: How to Pay International Teams Instantly Without Switching Systems

 Will recipients understand stablecoins?

 They don't have to.
 Recipients see a notification that payment arrived and a balance in US dollars.
 Modern stablecoin infrastructure, including embedded wallets, makes the crypto layer invisible.
-The experience is as simple as any fintech app.

 What happens if a recipient wants local currency?